 Janet is an Associate Teaching Professor and a Senior Fellow in The Higher Education Academy.
-A teacher and education consultant with an interest in raising standards, Janet has taught and delivered In-Service Education training in Guyana, South America, the United Kingdom, United States of America, Bahamas in the Caribbean and India.
-Janet’s teaching experience has been mainly in the early years and primary education.
+A former teacher and education consultant with an interest in raising standards, Janet has taught and delivered in-service education training in the United Kingdom, United States of America, Guyana, South America, Bahamas in the Caribbean and India.
+Her teaching experience has been mainly in the early years and primary education.
 Her specialism is in literacy.
 She has worked as a Literacy Consultant in an inner London local authority and a London Challenge English Consultant with Tribal Education.
-She has researched reading strategies in Early Childhood Education and Closing the Gap – Parents and Children and Teachers reading together, while reading for a Master's in Education at the University of London, Goldsmith’s College.
-As a teacher educator, she has researched teachers perspectives of children’s progress in non-narrative writing in Key Stage 2.
+She has researched reading strategies in early childhood education, "Closing the Gap – Parents, Children and Teachers reading together" and teachers perspectives of children’s progress in non-narrative writing in Key Stage 2.

-As a Teacher Educator within the School of Social Professions, Janet has led teacher training courses and programmes for undergraduate and post graduate student teachers in pre-service and employment-based routes.
-Janet has been the PGCE Literacy Lead in Early Years and Primary Education for five years.
-She uses her knowledge and experience of literacy learning and teaching to inspire and engage aspiring teachers in all aspects of spoken language, reading and writing in multilingual, multicultural classrooms while enhancing their English Subject Knowledge.
+As a Teacher Educator within the School of Social Sciences and Professions, Janet has led teacher training courses and programmes for undergraduate and post graduate student teachers in pre-service and employment-based routes.
+She has been the PGCE Literacy Lead in Early Years and Primary Education for five years.
+Janet uses her knowledge and experience of literacy learning and teaching to inspire and engage aspiring teachers in all aspects of spoken language, reading and writing in multilingual, multicultural classrooms while enhancing their English subject knowledge.
 She keeps abreast with developments in the English/Literacy curriculum through research and evidence informed practice.
-Janet is an active member of the United Kingdom Literacy Association (UKLA) where she is a Trustee, Convenor of Conferences and Panel Chair for the Association's award for inclusion and diversity, The Brenda Eastwood Award and a member of the special interest group – "Literacy and Multilingualism".
+Janet is an active member of the United Kingdom Literacy Association (UKLA) where she is a Trustee, Co Convenor of Conferences, Panel Chair for the Association's award for Inclusion and Diversity: The Brenda Eastwood Award and a member of the special interest group – "Literacy and Multilingualism".

-Janet is the Course Lead for the two-year Accelerated Degree in Primary Education.
+Janet was the Course Lead for the newly introduced two-year Accelerated Degree in Primary Education from 2018 – 2022.
 She is the London Met Black Asian and Minority Ethnic (BAME) Voice staff lead supporting the university's strategy for Equity, Diversity and Inclusion.
-She is the Co Lead for the Decolonising Met Working Group and Critical Conversations Café".
+She was the Co-Lead for the "Decolonising Met Working Group and Critical Conversations Café".
 She has contributed to the "Disrupt the Discourse Critical Pedagogy Interview Series 1 – Bringing your culture into the classroom".
 Janet is currently a member of the Dialogic Pedagogy Network and supports the University’s Education for Social Justice Framework.